 Her most recent books are Political Discourse, Media and Translation (2010), co-edited with Cristina Schaeffner, and Reflections on Translation (2011).

 Beside her academic research, and writing for several national newspapers, Susan Bassnett also writes poetry.
 Her collection of poems Exchanging Lives: Poems and Translations (2002) includes creative translations from Alejandra Pizarnik.

-While many regard a high profile managerial position in contemporary UK higher education as the end of a research career (Bassnett has been Pro-Vice-Chancellor at the University of Warwick twice and is currently Special Adviser in Translation Studies), Professor Susan Bassnett continues to be a prolific researcher with over twenty books to her name.
+While many regard a high profile managerial position in contemporary UK higher education as the end of a research career (Bassnett has been Pro-Vice-Chancellor at the University of Warwick twice and is currently Special Adviser in Translation Studies), Professor Susan Bassnett continues to be a prolific researcher with more than 20 books to her name.